Asterix: Television series

 Asterix and Obelix: The Big Fight, a CG-animated miniseries based on the 1966 album, and directed by Alain Chabat, debuted on Netflix in 2025.

 Games

 Many gamebooks, board games and video games are based upon the Asterix series.
 In particular, many video games were released by various computer game publishers.

 Theme park

-Parc Astérix, a theme park 22 miles north of Paris, based upon the series, was opened in 1989.
+Parc Astérix, a theme park 35 kilometres (22 miles) north of Paris, based upon the series, was opened in 1989.
 It is one of the most visited sites in France, with around 2.3 million visitors per year.